mekty2012/Automated-Theorem-Prover/SAT-Solver/README.md

 Moreover, it is known that 3-SAT (Satisfiability problem over CNF form where each clauses contains at most 3 literals) is NP-Complete.

+Specifically, for every formula, there exists equisatisfiable 3-SAT formula that can be computed in polynomial time.

 ## Polynomial Time solvable SAT
 These are list of polynomial time solvable SAT problems.